 Jacobson: The relationships are the reward, as we are helping each other grow and thrive.
 I have come to love the children and adults I have met in the village as a family of sorts.
 The dichotomy they live—of poverty and hardship with hope, faith and joy—is confounding.
 I don't claim to fully understand how the people I know in the village really feel about things.
 I do know that I feel unconditionally loved and appreciated for just coming to the village and caring about them.
 I know they feel my unconditional love and respect for them.

 Children in art class.

-colonialism at play.
-How did you reconcile the need to help with
+Heller: Whenever Westerners descend on a third world nation, even to bring aid and comfort, there is a sense of cultural colonialism at play.
+How did you reconcile the need to help with that concept?

 Villagers and their murals.